JRowe47/veilid-inline-chat/README.md

    * Derived record key preview
    * `createDhtRecord` (no‑op if it exists) and `openDhtRecord` results

 > This confirms all parties will derive and open the **same** DHT record.
-From here, you can wire messaging using your runtime’s `setDhtValue` / `watchDhtValues` APIs.
+The demo wires basic messaging using `setDhtValue` and `watchDhtValues` so peers can chat immediately.

 ### 6) (Optional) Private route

-If your runtime exposes route export/import (functions such as `export_remote_private_route`/`import_remote_private_route` or equivalent), the **Private Route** panel is enabled.
+If your runtime exposes route export/import (functions such as `export_remote_private_route`/`import_remote_private_route` or camelCase variants like `exportRemotePrivateRoute`/`importRemotePrivateRoute`), the **Private Route** panel is enabled.
 Otherwise you’ll see a note that it’s unavailable in this build; use DHT rooms instead.

 ---